TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: System Evaluation

 We provide two sets of benchmark results.
 First are the baseline results from running the benchmarks on reference kernels, which are simple operator-kernel implementations designed for readability rather than performance.
 Second are results for optimized kernels compared with the reference kernels.
 The optimized versions employ high-performance ARM CMSIS-NN and Cadence libraries \cite{lai2018cmsis}.

 The results in Table~\ref{fig:perf_results_platforms} are for the CPU (Table~\ref{tab:inter_overhead_cpu}) and DSP (Table~\ref{tab:inter_overhead_dsp}).
 The total run time appears under the ``Total Cycles'' column, and the run time excluding the interpreter appears under the ``Calculation Cycles'' column.
-The difference between them is the interpreter overhead.
+The difference between them is the minimal interpreter overhead.

-Comparing the reference kernel versions to the optimized kernel versions reveals considerable performance improvement.
-For example, between ``VWW Reference'' and ``VWW Optimized,'' the CMSIS-NN library offers more than a 4x speedup on the Cortex-M4 microcontroller.
-Optimization on the Xtensa HiFi Mini DSP offers a 7.7x speedup.
-For Hotword, the speeds are 25\% and 50\% better than the baseline reference model because less time goes to the kernel calculations and each inner loop accounts for less time with respect to the total run time of the benchmark model.

 The ``Interpreter Overhead'' column in both Table~\ref{tab:inter_overhead_cpu} and Table~\ref{tab:inter_overhead_dsp} is insignificant compared with the total model run time on both the CPU and DSP.
 The overhead on the microcontroller CPU (Table~\ref{tab:inter_overhead_cpu}) is less than 0.1\% for long-running models, such as VWW.
 In the case of short-running models such as Google Hotword, the overhead is still minimal at about 3\% to 4\%.
 The same general trend holds in Table~\ref{tab:inter_overhead_dsp} for non-CPU architectures like the Xtensa HiFi Mini DSP.

+Comparing the reference kernel versions to the optimized kernel versions reveals considerable performance improvement.
+For example, between ``VWW Reference'' and ``VWW Optimized,'' the CMSIS-NN library offers more than a 4x speedup on the Cortex-M4 microcontroller.
+Optimization on the Xtensa HiFi Mini DSP offers a 7.7x speedup.
+For ``Google Hotword,'' the optimized kernel speed on Cortex-M4 is only 25\% better than the baseline reference model because less time goes to the kernel calculations.
+Each inner loop accounts for less time with respect to the total run time of the benchmark model.
+On the specialized DSP, the optimized kernels have a significant impact on performance.